xf6wang/trafficserver/doc/developer-guide/internal-libraries/TextView.en.rst

 cheaply cross convert.
 In general if the string is treated as a block of data, :class:`string_view` is better.
 If the contents of the string are to be examined / parsed non-uniformly then :class:`TextView` is better.
 For example, if the string is used simply as a key or a hash source, use :class:`string_view`.
-Or, if the string may contain substrings of interests such as key / value pairs, then use a :class:`TextView`.
+Or, if the string may contain sustrings of interests such as key / value pairs, then use a :class:`TextView`.

 :class:`TextView` provides a variety of methods for manipulating the view as a string.
 These are